driusan/de/COMMANDS.md

 * `SaveOrExit`: Save the file if the buffer is dirty, and Quit if the buffer is clean.
 This is mostly to have a command that works the same as the escape key.
 (Alias: `SaveOrQuit` for symmetry.)
+* `File`: Changes the filename used for the active buffer.
+File with no arguments will print the current file name to the tagline.
+File with an argument such as File:foo will change the filename for future Save or Discard commands without modifying the buffer.

 ## Editing Commands